geddy/js-styleguide/README.md

               ignoreTalk();
             }

-5. Parentheses in function-expressions SHOULD NOT have a space before them.
+5. Parentheses in function declaration SHOULD NOT have a space between them and the name of the function.
   - Incorrect:

             function getArmorClass (armorType, dexterity) {